lake4790k/CarND-PID-Control-Project/WRITEUP.md

 ## Parameter tuning

 The tuning of the parameters I performed manually because the simulator did not allow for too much automation, eg. when car leaves track simulation needs to be restarted and its not obvious when a lap is completed to try a new set of parameters.
 So I rather performed a manual twiddle procedure evaluating how the car behaved visually.
+The parameters I passed in as command line arguments, so I could quickly update the parameters by restarting the controller process with updated parameters while the simulation was still running.

 I tried to make the control as humanlike as possible, ie. minimal oscilations, optimal turns and also go as fast as possible without leaving the track.